kkosmowski/react-notes-2/readme.md

 - Setting a different theme, direction (left-to-right or right-to-left), language and snackbar duration;
 - (Desktop only) operating with keyboard shortcuts (see Shortcuts Dialog for details);
 - (Desktop only) selecting notes on mouse click-and-drag;
+- Changing colors of notes and categories;
+- Bulk adding notes to the categories;

 Application is available on both Desktop and mobile.
+Application is also available as PWA.